 Section 10.854(1)(e)1, Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There were no significant findings and recommendations made in the preceding annual financial audit report.
+In connection with our audit, the School did not have prior year findings.